nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `add_reminder [d/DESCRIPTION] time/YYYY-MM-DD HH:mm`

-* Adds a reminder with the specified `DESCRIPTION`.
+* Adds a reminder with the specified `DESCRIPTION` and `time`.
+* User will be notified at the specified `time`.
 * The reminder will be reminded from the date time specified in `time/YYYY-MM-DD HH:mm`.
 * Date must be valid.
 * `DESCRIPTION` can be left empty (optional).
 * `DESCRIPTION` is limited to 50 characters including space.

 Examples:
 * `add_reminder` followed by `d/Submit homework time/2023-12-12 12:00` adds a reminder that will remind the user to submit their homework.
-The reminder will occur at 12pm, 12 December 2023.
+The reminder will occur at 12pm, 12 December 2023 and user will be notified at such timing.

 ### 3.3.
 Deleting a reminder : `delete_reminder`